9 Lesser-Known Classic Retro Maze Games

 Amidar (1981) - The original game that launched the genre.
 Gameplay is similar to Pac-Man in that you complete a level while avoiding enemies that are chasing you, however you travel ON the lines instead of in-between them.
 Once you complete a section by touching all the area surrounding it, the section colors in (see the purple blocks below).
 Every other level is played either as an ape collecting coconuts while being chased by headhunters, or a man with a paint roller being chased by pigs.
 Sounds weird, it is.

-Although over 20 grid capture games were developed in the 5 years following the release of Amidar, none are recognizable to me.
+Although over 20 grid capture games were developed in the 5 years following the release of Amidar, none of the titles are recognizable to me.

 final thoughts